Lucien-Piat/File_Naming/README.md

 # File_Naming
-File naming script, used to generate simple names
+File naming script, used to generate simple names for files in my pc